 Museo de Arte de Bayamón

-Take a break from the hustle and bustle of Bayamón at its Central Park, or Paseo Lineal, a family-friendly green space with many scenic pathways and trails.
+Take a break from the hustle and bustle of Bayamón at Paseo Lineal, or "central park," a family-friendly green space with many scenic pathways and trails.
 Running for several miles along the Bayamón River, the park is perfect for walking and running, biking, skating, and picnicking, and has a children’s playground with slides and swings.

 Hacienda Santa Ana